ON THIS PAGE Emphasis Mine In Bible Verses

 Is God directly responsible for the hundreds of thousands of babies born each year with AIDs, malformations, missing organs, brain damage, cancer, etc.etc?
 I don't think so!
 It is much more reasonable to believe that humans are what they are as a result of biological dynamics that come together each time conception takes place.
 These biological dynamics (i.e. genetic variations) are influenced by multiple factors.
 The genetics of the parents, the parent's state of health at time of procreation, environmental factors, and parental nutritional status are just some of the factors that play a role in determining the status of a newborn.
 To suggest that God is engineering all of this each time a baby is born in order to produce a "custom" product is nonsense.

-My frame was not hidden from You, When I was made in secret, And skillfully wrought in the depths of the earth; (Psalms 139:15 NASB)
+I will give thanks to You, because I am awesomely and wonderfully made; Wonderful are Your works, And my soul knows it very well.
+My frame was not hidden from You When I was made in secret, And skillfully formed in the depths of the earth; (Psalms 139:14-15 NASB)

 Isaiah 46: 3-4: